blueshed/chat/readme.md

 And to run it: `inv lint`.
 You should find unchanged files and 10.00/10!
 If not - fix it!
-Fixing it means either live with the badness and add to the `setup.cfg` and conform.
+Fixing it means either live with the badness and add to the `setup.cfg` or conform.
 Conforming is a contortion but following through I've found interesting changes to my code style, if nothing else.

 ## pytest